ARYANK-08/aiwitharyan/DBMS/README.md

 # Functional Dependency in Database Systems

 ## Definition
 Functional dependency occurs when one attribute uniquely determines another attribute within a relation.
-It's expressed as \( A \rightarrow B \), meaning attribute A functionally determines attribute B.
+It's expressed as \( A \→ B \), meaning attribute A functionally determines attribute B.

 ## Importance
 Functional dependencies are crucial for understanding relationships among database entities and play a vital role in advanced concepts of Relational Database Systems.